therealguy90/foundrytodiscord/README.md

 What it supports:

 Anonymous:

 - Mimics the behavior of "anonymous" actors, including using the replacement names for descriptions and message aliases.
 - For separation, sends over the token ID to discord with the replacement name(i.e. "Unknown NPC (V73Oqm1EL1KOoXOl)") This is to avoid discord grouping up same-named messages without checking if the last message was a different token with the same replacement name.
 This might have problems when the replacement name is REALLY long, but I doubt I need to accommodate for that.

 Pf2e Target Damage:

 - Multiple targets are also sent in to Discord!

 Polyglot:

 - Checks if the players know a language, and sends languages the players don't know to Discord as "Unintelligible".
 (This might change to a random text instead in the future to mimic Polyglot!)
 - Useful for using Polyglot primarily for RP and knowing what the players can and can't understand by simply looking at Discord.
 - Adds an option to the config, where the GM can set the only languages this module will "understand", and sends the rest to discord as "Unintelligible".
 Useful for party splits.
 Example, if you set this setting to only understand "dwarven, draconic", then even if players know a language different from these, it will still send to Discord as "Unintelligible" unless it's listed here!

 --------------------------------------------------

 ## Screenshots

 ![image](https://github.com/therealguy90/foundrytodiscord/assets/100253440/02a174a5-ae1b-4e23-9d6b-eb2ab333c747)
 ![image](https://github.com/therealguy90/foundrytodiscord/assets/100253440/a56012ee-ab0b-46b7-94cb-7ff42ab2cb11)

 --------------------------------------------------

 ## Setup

  1. Create a Webhook in your Discord server, and specify which channel to output chat to.
 Copy  the Webhook URL, you'll need it later.
  a.
 Server Settings (or channel settings) > Integrations > Webhooks > [New Webhook]
  b.
 Set webhook name and channel to post to.
  c.
 [Copy Webhook URL]
  *NOTE:* if you're planning on having different Foundry Worlds post to separate Discord OR a separate channel for Rolls, additional Webhooks will need to be created.
  2. Add the module to FoundryVTT.
  Add-on Modules > Install Module > Search for Foundry to Discord

-4. Open Foundry and enable the module.
+ 3. Open Foundry and enable the module.
  Game Settings > Manage Modules

-6. Configure the module settings in Foundry.
+ 4. Configure the module settings in Foundry.

-Game Settings > Configure Settings > Module Settings
+ Game Settings > Configure Settings > Module Settings For Invite URL: Make sure your address is public!
+Use a tunnelling software if you can't forward ports.

 That's it!

-# Getting Main GM ID
+## Getting Main GM ID

 **Option A:**

 1. Open browser Inspect/Developer Tools on the Foundry tab
 Chrome: (Windows, Linux, Chrome OS): [F12] or Control+Shift+C Chrome (Mac): Command+Option+C